intmus/inttheory/_18-tonal-sequences/a2-melodicsequences.md

 - Even though some of the notes in a sequence are chromatic, if each iteration of the sequence starts on a diatonic note in the key it is a diatonic sequence and not a chromatic sequence.

 - When labeling chromatic sequences you must include the interval’s quality and size.

-**Harmonic Sequences**

-- When dealing with sequences, especially when two voices or more voices are acting as melodic sequences at one time, a harmonic sequence might form.
-A harmonic sequence is when the roots of the chords in a progression are moving like a sequence.
-We only ever look at the roots of the chords in a harmonic sequence: the bass notes are usually something different than the root of the chord ( inverted).

 **Labeling Sequences**